andrew-sy/demo/README.md

 https?://[-a-zA-Z0-9._~:/?#\\[\\]@!$&'()*+,;=%]+
 ```

-- It is also note worthing that any character that is not in the regex (such as the space character 0x20, the left angle bracket < and the double quote ") can be used to delimit the end of the URL.
-So for example, the regex would match the string below up till and including "#start(int)"
+- It is also note worthing that any character that is not in the regex (such as the space character `0x20`, the left angle bracket `<` and the double quote `")` can be used to delimit the end of the URL.
+So for example, the regex would match the string below up till and including `#start(int)`
 ```
 HTTP://docs.oracle.com/javase/6/docs/api/java/util/regex/Matcher.html#start(int)<div>
 ```